Skip to main content

 Cell Biology

-You increase your understanding of biological processes at the cellular level.
-You will explore eukaryotic cell architecture and function with a molecular and mammalian focus, and learn about cell division and the cell cycle, genetic organisation of cells, DNA replication and gene expression.
-Your exploration of these aspects of cell and molecular biology will be supported by a series of laboratory-based sessions.
+At a cellular level, you develop your understanding of biological processes.
+You explore the common features and immense diversity of form and function displayed by cells of organisms.
+You examine eukaryotic cell architecture and function with a molecular and mammalian focus and learn about cell division, the cell cycle, genetic organisation of cells, DNA replication and gene expression.

 Medical Laboratory Science